 CAMPING EQUIPMENT

--Floor mattress with R-value of 4.5 or more - available on loan
+Insulated sleeping pad with an R-value of 4.5 or higher – available for loan

--Expedition rucksack 65L minimum - available on loan
+Expedition backpack, minimum 65L – available for loan

 ACTIVITIES